-Each year Cabernet fans in the Bay Area have a special opportunity to indulge their passion!
-Moved to the end of March in an historic and convenient Union Square setting, you can enjoy this unique experience without the crowd crush of the mega tastings at Ft.
-Mason and similar venues or driving long distances for Passport weekends
+Each year Cabernet fans in the Bay Area can indulge their passion which has been rescheduled for the end of March in a convenient historic setting.
+Enjoy this unique experience without the crowd crush of the mega tastings or driving long distances for Passport weekends

 ~HOW PLACE AFFECTS TASTE: How much does terroir play a role in the crafting of Cabernet versus winemaking techniques.
 The panels will concentrate on how site influences a winemaker moving from vineyard to fermentation, touching on appellation and specific geographical location, clone preference, vine management, pick date effected by weather, influence of marketing, and the like. ~THE WINEMAKERS SIGNATURE: the stylistic choices in the winemaking process--the winemaker's personal decisions, focusing on such specifics as yeasts, whether to go with whole cluster fermentation temperature and tanks, alcohol content, punch downs vs. pump-overs, barrel age, skin contact time, bottling date and related topics.

-In this variation of a Pro/Am tournament, the results of the professionals' Cab Shootout will then be compared to the tally of the 'amateurs' Cab Challenge, both tabulated separately by gender.
+In this special Pro/Am competi-tion, the results of the profes-sionals' Cab Shootout will then be compared to the tally of the 'amateurs' Cab Challenge, both tabulated separately by gender.

-This distinctly different format provides a special opportunity to compare your favorites in this mini competition to those of the 'tastemakers'.
-It also allows attendees to sample and rate very limited production rising star wines.
+This distinctly different format provides a special opportunity to compare your favorites of this taste-off to those of the 'tastemakers' in the wine industry.
+It also allows participants to sample and rate very limited production rising star wines.

 Sample wines from a mix of boutique producers from appellations located throughout the West Coast including varietals other than Cabernets.
-Many of the participating wineries will be selling their wines for take away.
+Participating wineries will be selling their wines for take away.